Education in Wales: Higher education

-Students normally enter higher education (HE) from 18 onwards.
 Undergraduate students contribute £9,000 a year in fees, and are generally entitled to student loans and grants depending on their family's economic situation for maintenance.
 The state does not control syllabi, but it does influence admission procedures and monitors standards through the Higher Education Funding Council for Wales.

 In England, Wales and Northern Ireland all qualifications can be compared on a scale beginning with entry level and then followed by eight numbered levels, 1 is the equivalent of a weaker pass grade at GCSE and 8 the equivalent of a doctorate.
 Undergraduate degrees typically the first higher education qualifications available are usually level 4, 5 or 6.
 Students will generally need A-Levels or an equivalent at a certain grade to enroll on them but may be able to do a foundation year prior to starting if their grades are weaker.
 There are various types of undergraduate degree but the most common is a Bachelor's degree which generally takes three years to complete and involves studying one or sometimes two subjects in detail.
 It is a level 6 qualification.

 A postgraduate degree is a level 7 or 8 qualification.
 It can typically only be completed after an undergraduate degree has been completed.
 It is generally focused on a more specific topic rather than the more general subject taught at undergraduate level.
 These generally come in two types the "taught" degree which conducted more in the style of an undergraduate degree and "research" degree where the student directs their own study of a self-chosen question in a more independent manner.
 A master's degree is the highest level of qualification.

 In 2014/15 there were 145,735 enrolments at HE institutions in Wales, including 97,900 first degree and other undergraduates and 27,780 postgraduates.
 Welsh HE institutions had a total of 10,140 full-time and part-time staff.

 Governance

 Local administration and individual schools

 Unlike in England, where state schools are increasingly run in an Academy model where they are funded directly by the central government, state schools in Wales are overseen by local authorities.
 Local authority funded or maintained schools come in various different models.
-The Community school is owned and run by the local authority, the Voluntary controlled schools is owned by a charity with close oversight from the local authority, the Voluntary aided school is owned by a charity with a greater degree of self-governance and the Foundation school is owned by a governing body or charity organisation with limited local authority oversight.
+The Community school is owned and run by the local authority, the Voluntary controlled schools are owned by a charity with close oversight from the local authority, the Voluntary aided schools are owned by a charity with a greater degree of self-governance and the Foundation school is owned by a governing body or charity organisation with limited local authority oversight.
 In the second and third case the charity is usually a religious organisation, typically the Church in Wales or the Roman Catholic Church.

 The curriculum being rolled out in Wales from 2022 onwards is intended to give individual schools more control over the instruction they provide and the autonomy to develop their own curricula within a basic set of guidelines.